mendhak/waveshare-epaper-display/README.md

 ### Met Éireann (Ireland)

-To use alerts from Met Éireann, uncomment the environment variable:
+To use alerts from Met Éireann, visit  https://www.met.ie/Open_Data/json/ and choose the appropriate "warning_EIXX" JSON
+# file for your region, using each county's FIPS code.
+This code can be found in the table on http://www.statoids.com/uie.html ,
+in the pre-2014 section.
+For example, this is the file for Dublin:

-    export ALERT_MET_EIREANN_FEED_URL=https://www.met.ie/warningsxml/rss.xml
+    export ALERT_MET_EIREANN_FEED_URL=https://www.met.ie/Open_Data/json/warning_EI07.json

-Note that these alerts are nation wide and is not filtered by specific location.

 ## Pick a Calendar provider